bomsy/bomsy.github.io/_posts/2016-04-30-new-target.md

 comments: true
 ---

-As part of the ES2015 goodies we get the `new.target` property...<!--more-->
+As part of the ES2015 goodies we get the `new.target` property.

 In JavaScript, functions are invoked as constructors when called with the `new` keyword.
 The `this` value for a constructor function is the object returned by the function, for a normal function `this` would be the global object. if a constructor